 Considerations:

-- Pricing scales with ad spend, potentially increasing costs for high-volume campaigns with overage fees.
+- Pricing increases alongside ad spend, which may raise costs for high-volume campaigns.

 Use case: